STIXProject/stixproject.github.io/about/faq/index.md

 If you're developing a product or tool, STIX is simply a set of XML schemas so any XML libraries are suitable for producing and consuming STIX.
 The project also maintains open-source [Python bindings](https://github.com/STIXProject/python-stix) and other [utilities](https://gibhub.com/STIXProject) to make working with STIX at the code level easier.

-## What is the role of the STIX Community and how can I join?
+## How can I join the community?

 STIX is an open effort that welcomes broad and diverse community participation.
-The STIX Community is the set of people and organizations that helps build this growing, open-source industry effort by participating in the development of the STIX Language (currently hosted on the https://stix.mitre.org website) through the following:
+The STIX community is the set of people and organizations that helps build this growing, open-source industry effort by participating in the development of the STIX Language (currently hosted on the https://stix.mitre.org website) through the following:

 - [Mailing List](https://stix.mitre.org/community/registration.html) — where community members discuss the latest drafts of the STIX schemas, specifications, utilities, technical documents, and other items integral to the ongoing development of STIX.
+- [Chat](https://gitter.im/STIXProject/schemas) - information discussions and help
 - [Code Repositories](https://github.com/STIXProject/) — the central location for STIX Community members to make open-source contributions to STIX development and manage issue tracking for the STIX schemas, tools, specifications, and other supporting information and items.

+Join us simply by subscribing and posting to the list or participating on Github!

 <!-- ## Who is using STIX?
 Organizations that have publically announced that their products, services, or processes are using or supporting STIX, as well as [Trusted Automated eXchange of Indicator Information (TAXII™)](http://taxii.mitre.org/) and [Cyber Observables eXpression (CybOX™)](https://cybox.mitre.org/), are listed on the STIX in Use page on this website.